 Why am I unable to save a file on my computer?

-It can be frustrating when you're using a computer program and can't save a file that you're creating or modifying.
+It can be frustrating when you're using a computer program and can't save a file you're creating or modifying.
 Let's look at some of the common reasons why you might not be able to save a file.

 You haven't made any changes yet

-Some programs will not give you the Save option until you make changes to the document you have open.
-If the "Save" option is not available (grayed out in the file menu), this usually indicates that the file is unmodified, so saving it would have no effect.
+Some programs do not give you the Save option until you make changes to the document you have open.
+If the "Save" option is not available (grayed out in the file menu), this usually indicates the file is unmodified, so saving it would have no effect.
 Make changes to the file and try again.

-In the file menu, use the Save As… option to save the file as a new file name or to another folder.
+In the file menu, use the Save As option to save the file as a new file name or to another folder.